AguaClara/floc_app/README.md

 # Floc App

 ### Team Members:

 Shreehari Srinivasan(lead),
 Jacqueline Hui,
 Sahil Hosalli,
 Becca Jeffries,
-Caleb Kim
+Caleb Kim,
+Alvaro Deras

 ### Goals for Spring 2024:

 1. Train new members on Github, OpenCV and Python.
 2. Get familiar with scripts written fall semester.
 3. Run the algorithm on these images and adjust filters based on which ones minimize the error with the test data set calculations
 4. Obtain a new camera, run tests on images with the camera

 ### Calendar:

 Lab times/meetings assigned to Wednesday @ 5:00-6:00 PM and Saturday @ 1:30-3:00 PM along with time put in outside of lab.

 Week 1: Familiarizing ourselves with the codebase and onboarding new members.

 Week 2: Researching React and frontend.

 Week 3-5: Continue our research and start working on writing scripts